 FixMyWard provides technology and programmatic solutions for issue-based, people-centred civic participation at the lowest levels of devolution in Kenya, as envisioned in the Constitution and Vision 2030.
+The platform equips citizens to map service delivery requests and anonymously report cases of bribery and corruption.
 The interventions at the Ward level started with a flagship initiative in South C Ward of Nairobi City County in Kenya.
 The aim is to replicate the success in the 1450 Wards in Kenya.
 The work done in the pilot phase is documented on http://kenya.fixmyward.org/about , https://www.facebook.com/fixmyward , www.fixmyward.org/southcward and https://play.google.com/store/apps/details?id=com.app.app70d27769ee31&hl=en

 FixMyWard won the runners-up position the “Social Media Excellence Award 2015” from the ICT Association of Kenya (ICTAK) during the ICT Value Awards 2015 and has been represented at global and national policy forums such as the Stockholm Internet Forum 2015, the Global Summit on Tech Policy Challenges at the TechPolicyLab.org, University of Washington, 2016 and the Consultative Forum in the National ICT Policy 2016 in Nairobi, Kenya.
 FixMyWard is developing two platforms – FixMyWard and Mjumbe – aimed at enhancing issue-based public participation in governance at the local level.